Employment Insurance and teachers

 Like any other person who claims regular benefits, to be paid benefits you must prove that you are capable of and available for work and unable to find suitable employment for any working day that falls within your benefit period, including any non-teaching period.

 As a teacher, you need to show that, during a non-teaching period, you are willing and able to accept immediately any offer of suitable employment and that no restrictions exist that would limit your employment opportunities.
-As few teaching opportunities exist during a non-teaching period, you may have to consider non-teaching jobs depending on your claimant category, and the number of weeks that have elapsed on your claim.
+As few teaching opportunities exist during a non-teaching period, you may have to consider non-teaching jobs.
 This means that you must show that you are actually seeking a type of work which you can reasonably hope to obtain, particularly when some non-teaching periods are spread over many weeks.